-- Medical student enrollment status is always classified as full-time; the School of Medicine does not offer part-time status. - All medical students are required to pay for a minimum of eight semesters and one summer session.
-Term fees (semester or summer session) are flat amounts assessed to all full-time students based on enrollment status (undergraduate, graduate, professional) and program, not on enrolled units.
-Costs for housing, books, materials, etc. are not included. - Leaving or returning mid-semester will require payment of registration fees, in full, for the entire term (semester or summer session). - · Enrollment is contingent upon payment of registration fees; courses may not be attended without the payment of registration fees.
+- Medical student enrollment status is always classified as full-time; the School of Medicine does not offer part-time status. - Term fees (semester or summer session) are flat amounts assessed to all full-time students based on enrollment status (undergraduate, graduate, professional) and program, not on enrolled units.
+Costs for housing, books, materials, etc. are not included. - Enrollment is contingent upon payment of registration fees; courses may not be attended without the payment of registration fees.

-Going on leave of absence or withdrawing may carry financial aid implications.
+• Going on leave of absence or withdrawing may carry financial aid implications.
 To learn more, please contact the DGSOM Financial Aid Office.